POVI

 The Dream Team.

 We all pitched in, gave it everything we had, and each brought our own strengths to the table.
-Sean, as our PM, led research, worked on the presentation, and edited the video.
-I collaborated with Enoch on the design.
-Enoch was an exceptionally talented designer with a remarkable understanding of different tools.
 We learned so much from one another, exchanging feedback honestly and openly.
 It was truly a dream team.

 Reflection & Outcome